Patagonia, Argentina – Chile

 • Calafate Berry Sweets: In Patagonia, they dig the local calafate berry for making sweet spreads, treats, and boozy drinks.

-Sip on a Malbec wine or pick a craft beer from the popping up microbreweries in Patagonia to go with your meal.
+Sip on a Malbec wine or pick a craft beer from the popping-up microbreweries in Patagonia to accompany your meal.

 Photography in Patagonia